nlply/paper_reading/README.md

 * **Cross-Lingual Training** "Cross-Lingual Training for Automatic Question Generation"
 * **BiasDPO** "BiasDPO: Mitigating Bias in Language Models through Direct Preference Optimization"
 * **ReSS** "Your Stereotypical Mileage may Vary: Practical Challenges of Evaluating Biases in Multiple Languages and Cultural Contexts"
+* **Cross-Lingual Transfer** "Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation"